Asian Athletics

-The Asian Athletics formerly known as Asian Athletics Association and Asian Amateur Athletics Association (from 1973 to 2002) is the continental governing body for the sport of athletics in Asia.
+The Asian Athletics (AA), formerly known as Asian Athletics Association (AAA) and Asian Amateur Athletics Association (from 1973 to 2002), is the continental governing body for the sport of athletics in Asia.
 It is headquartered in Thailand.
 It organises the Asian Championships in Athletics and other continental competitions.

 Dahlan Al Hamad during a Press conference in Doha.

 The current president Qatari Dahlan Jumaan al-Hamad, who was elected to the position in 2013.
 Suresh Kalmadi of India was the president from 2000 to 2013.